adzap/xid/README.md

 - OracleEnhanced (untested, help!)
 - Mysql, Mysql2 (help! user needs PROCESS privileges and requires a query returning/modifying records before you can get an id!!!)

-Adapters with no support for retreiving the transactions ID:
+Adapters with no support for retreiving a transaction's ID:

 - Sqlite
 - Sqlite3

 Please fork and add functionality for other databases.

+NOTE: You can forget about the native transactions and use the sythentic transaction id.
+See the usage.

 ## Installation